thienty1207/AI-Assistant-for-PDF/README.md

 ## Next Steps
 - Implement backend API with FastAPI to handle file uploads and processing.
-- Integrate LangChain with deepseek-r1:8b via Ollama.
+- Integrate LangChain with llama3.2:3b  Ollama.
 - Develop frontend using Streamlit for seamless user experience.
 - Store and retrieve chat history using SQLite.

-This project aims to provide an efficient and locally hosted chatbot that can summarize PDFs and maintain conversation history using cutting-edge AI models and frameworks.